Fulbright Association: Selma Jeanne Cohen Fund Lecture

 The Selma Jeanne Cohen Fund Lecture for International Scholarship on Dance was created through a generous bequest by the late dance scholar and historian Dr. Selma Jeanne Cohen, who was a Fulbright scholar in Russia in 1976.
 The Fulbright Association administers the endowed Selma Jeanne Cohen Fund lecture, a presentation at the association's annual conference about previously unpublished research in dance history or other areas of dance scholarship.
 With annual funding for the past 15 years from the U. S. Department of State, the association has awarded funds to chapters to provide more than 150 local enrichment events and activities annually for Fulbright visiting students, teachers and scholars from abroad.
 These funds have also supported chapter mentoring and Fulbright Program outreach efforts.
 In 2004, the Fulbright Association responded to requests of international alumni to hold annual conferences outside the United States.

 Annual conference

 The association holds its annual conference abroad in even years and in the United States in odd years.
 International conferences have been held in Athens (2004), Morocco (2006), Beijing (2008), Buenos Aires (2010), London (2012) and Puebla, Mexico (2018).
-Subsequent pandemic-era meetings were held virtually, in 2020 and 2021.
-In-person meetings were resumed in Bethesda MD (2022).
-The next meeting will be held in Denver, Colorado.
+Subsequent COVID-19 pandemic-era meetings were held virtually, in 2020 and 2021.
+In-person meetings were resumed in Bethesda, Maryland (2022).